a-roberts/openshift42/README.md

 ## Background

 Notes for getting the Tekton Dashboard and Webhooks Extension available on OpenShift 4.2, ideally with all dependencies installed through operators that are readily available.
+Zoom to the bottom of this for issues.

 ## Versions